surbeym/Calculator-Homework/README.md

 ### Scope and assumptions
 - The calculator will only work with int numbers.
 The operations may result in bigger numbers so the calculator can return numbers in the LONG range.
 - Operations can handle negative numbers.
 The arithmetic operations can result in negative numbers, i.e. 1*(-1) = -1
 - Division will be handled as an int division in java, the result will be rounded down to zero.
-11/5 = 2.
+For example, 11/5 = 2.
 - The only arithmetic operations allowed are:
     - Addition
     - Subtraction